reelyactive/web-style-guide/README.md

 Quick Start
 -----------

 Clone this repository (ex: click the Code button above and Download as ZIP).

-Edit any of the index.html files in your favourite editor (ex: Notepad, TextEdit).
-Open/refresh the index.html file in your favourite browser to see the results.
+Edit any of the `index.html` files in your favourite editor (ex: Notepad, TextEdit).

+Open/refresh the `index.html` file in your favourite browser to see the results.

+All of the supporting JavaScripts (JS) and Cascading Style Sheets (CSS) are pre-built and included in the [file structure](#file-structure) below.

 File Structure